| WCATS Bat Jum Dao(Eight Slashing/Piercing Sword-Set)

 swords, and pass on their knowledge to the next

+generation to this day.
 In the old days, bladesmithing was a well-respected

 art and career.
 Good bladesmiths were rare and respected